4161 - Corruption, Covid and Cricket

 You live about 50 yards from South Norwood boating lakes.

-It's like, when there's no wind and shit, you're getting me fum like.
+It's like when there's no wind and shit, you're getting me fum like.

-They're calm, and it means like you can't go out and tap nothing across the lake and shit.
+It's like they're calm, and it means like you can't go out and tap nothing across the lake and shit.

 Top story this week, the American election is off,

+potentially in the minds of President Donald Trump, Egocrat of the Year.
 Once again, in Megalomania Monthly magazine, the New York Times has ran with a headline this week.

+Donald Trump does not like what he sees in his crystal ball.
 That's possibly because what he sees in his crystal ball is history slapping him in the face with a froden turd of despair.

 Hari, as our correspondent for the slow disintegration of America as a credible nation,